Recommended for you:

 Why Exercise is Important

-Exercise is not just essential to your dog’s mental and physical well-being, it also helps you form a strong bond that continues throughout their life.
+Exercise is not just essential to your dog’s mental and physical well-being, it also helps you form a strong bond that continues throughout your dog’s life.
 Just as regular exercise is important for your health and happiness, the same is true for your puppy.

 - Frequent, scheduled walks promote housetraining